The Criminal Process

 The criminal process may vary slightly depending on your charge and jurisdiction.
 Please ask your attorney to thoroughly explain the process.

-Arentz Law Group PLLC and Phillips Law Group, P.C. are separate independent law firms from other firms listed on this website.
+Phillips Law Group and Phillips Law Group, P.C. are separate independent law firms from other firms listed on this website.
 Phillips Law Group, P.C. handles only contingency fee cases.
-This includes automobile and vehicle accidents and all personal injury cases but we also handle medical malpractice, product liability, employment, wage and hour cases, Social Security disability and worker's compensation cases.
-Arentz Law Group PLLC, handles only Criminal and DUI cases, as well as consumer Bankruptcy and Debt Relief cases, and Immigration Law cases.
+This includes automobile and vehicle accidents and all personal injury cases but we also handle medical malpractice, product liability, employment, wage and hour cases, Social Security disability and worker’s compensation cases.
+Phillips Law Group, handles only Criminal and DUI cases, as well as consumer Bankruptcy and Debt Relief cases, and Immigration Law cases.